amylily1011/amylily1011.github.io/content/projects/projectDirectory/maasSiteManager/index.md

 <h4>Dashboard</h4>

 - The main problem that the dashboard needs to solve is how to visualize site location in a scale of at least 60K+.
-It needs to allow people to group MAAS instances by region, location, or organizational structure.
+It needs to allow people to **group MAAS instances by region, location, or organizational structure.**

-- There needs to be a way to show health indicators, version consistency and alert at-a-glance.
+- There needs to be a way to show **clustered map for at-scale visibility + status indicators,**

 ![Dashboard](/images/maas-site-manager/Dashboard.png)

 <h4>Listing View</h4>

-- A user should be able to switch to a listing view and drill-down into any MAAS instance to manage machines or diagnose problems
+- A user should be able to switch to a listing view and **drill-down into any instance for machine-level management.**

 ![Listing](/images/maas-site-manager/listingView.png)

 <h4>Initial Settings</h4>

-- The first prototype still requires more information from test users, so at this stage based on what we can pull from MAAS API is the filtering mechanism using automatic tags.
+- The first prototype still requires more information from test users, so at this stage based on what we can pull is the **automated tagging & filtering from MAAS API.**

 ![Settings](/images/maas-site-manager/settings.png)